syncfusion-content/javascript-docs/js/PivotGrid/Field-List.md

 You can change the report on the fly through simple drag-and-drop operation.
 You can drag from the filed list and drop them either into the column, row, value or filter section available at the bottom of the Field list.

-{% include image.html url="/js/PivotGrid/Concepts-and-Features/Field-List_images/Field-List_img2.png" Caption="Drag and drop operation"%}
+{% include image.html url="/js/PivotGrid/Field-List_images/Field-List_img2.png" Caption=""%}

 ###Check and Uncheck

 You can alter the report on the fly through check and uncheck option (as an alternate).
 By default, fields are added to the row label when checked.

-{% include image.html url="/js/PivotGrid/Concepts-and-Features/Field-List_images/Field-List_img3.png" Caption="Check and Uncheck operation"%}
+{% include image.html url="/js/PivotGrid/Field-List_images/Field-List_img3.png" Caption=""%}

 ###Filtering

 Filter pop-up window can be launched by clicking on the expander icon available at the right-hand corner of each field item.
 Values can be filtered by checking/unchecking the check box besides them in the filter pop-up window.
 As a result of the filtering operation, PivotGrid is refresh showing the updated values.

-{% include image.html url="/js/PivotGrid/Concepts-and-Features/Field-List_images/Field-List_img4.png" Caption="Filter pop-up window - Open Indicator "%}
+{% include image.html url="/js/PivotGrid/Field-List_images/Field-List_img4.png" Caption="Filter pop-up window - Open Indicator "%}

-{% include image.html url="/js/PivotGrid/Concepts-and-Features/Field-List_images/Field-List_img5.png" Caption="Filter pop-up window"%}
+{% include image.html url="/js/PivotGrid/Field-List_images/Field-List_img5.png" Caption="Filter pop-up window"%}

 ##Layout Section